 This statement is our opportunity to set out how we will develop and support social care services in the future.
-It will help us plan services, provide a direction for staff and give partners and service providers a common understanding of the vision for adult social care in Hertfordshire.
+It will help us plan services, provide a direction for staff and give a shared understanding of the vision for adult social care in Hertfordshire.